hellmarbecker/blog/_posts/2022-09-25-cohort-analysis-with-imply.markdown

 ## Simulating Data

 Let's create a simple data set.
-The following script creates a random set of players with signup dates in the last 2 years, and then generates events, trying to mimic typical player behaviour by creating less events for players that have been with the platform for longer time.
+The following script creates a random set of players with signup dates in the last 2 years, and then generates events, trying to mimic typical player behaviour by creating less events for players that have been with the platform for a longer time.

 Each event row describes a deposit made, and includes the event date, the player ID, the player's signup date, and the amount of the deposit.